-- (b) the conduct of Willis undertaken while acting as broker was the provision of a professional service; and - (c) in engaging in that conduct, Willis acted in a manner that, as at the time in which the conduct was engaged, was widely accepted in Australia by peer professional opinion of Willis as competent professional practice. - 17.
+- (b) the conduct of Willis pleaded in paragraph 11A(a) herein was the provision of a professional service; and - (c) in engaging in the conduct pleaded in paragraph 11A(a) herein, Willis acted in a manner that, as at the time in which the conduct was engaged, was widely accepted in Australia by peer professional opinion of Willis as competent professional practice. - 11B.
 In the premises, Willis should not be found to have incurred a liability in negligence pursuant to s 5O(1) of the Civil Liability Act 2002 (NSW) and s 59 of the Wrongs Act 1958 (Vic), respectively.